chenlwilson/4-mini-apps-in-40-hours/README.md

 # mini-apps-1
-This is '4 apps in 40 hours' challenge that I completed as a student at [hackreactor](http://hackreactor.com).
+This is 'build-4-apps-in-40 hours' challenge that I completed as a student at [hackreactor](http://hackreactor.com).

 ### Challenge 1: Tic Tac Toe
   #### Client